antzm/analysing-data/population-vs-sample.md

 Thus, the exact definition of the populations would be:
 	* The population on the north part of the country, which is 18 years old and above.
 	* The population on the south part of the country, which is 18 years old and above.

+## Population is Unknown - Sample is Known

+In the vast majority of cases, population is something unknown but sample is always something known.

+There are though, a few rare instances, when we get to know the population and this an excellent oppurtunity for the statisticians, data-anasysts and data-scientists to see how well their inferences are reflected to the actual population.